canonical/netbox/docs/models/extras/bookmark.md

 # Bookmarks

+!!! info "This feature was introduced in NetBox v3.6."

 A user can bookmark individual objects for convenient access.
 Bookmarks are listed under a user's profile and can be displayed using a dashboard widget.

 ## Fields